Do Go On - 206 - Dungeons and Dragons

 I never knew what it was, but a pretty significant historical event.

-Frang to that year.
+Broring to that year.

 Inviting war gamers to come over and battle against each other.

-It cost him $50 to hire the haul and entry was just $1 per person,
+It cost him $50 to hire the hall.

-but he made just enough to cover the costs and he was stoked.
+but he made just enough to cover the costs, and he was stoked.

-Aww.
-He was just wanted to share his fun.
+Oh, I just wanted to share his fun.

-And it was great for him because he was introduced to new people and new variations on games,
+And it was great for him because he was introduced to new people and new variations on games

-and Gary was inspired to expand his friend
+and Gary was inspired to expand his friend Jeff Perrin's rule book for a new game

-The real innovation that he implemented in his new game was that rather than just having a blocks of characters like 20
+The real innovation that he implemented in his new game was that rather than just having

-Nameless soldiers that you're rolling the die for.
+blocks of characters like 20 nameless soldiers that you're rolling the die for,

-In his new game, you could control a single character and give that character a personality.
+In his new game, you could control a single character

-Ooh, I like that, see?
 Feels more like the Sims.

-This is where the fantasy comes in because a lot of the people playing didn't have a personality,
+because a lot of the people playing didn't have personalities.

-so they could make up personalities for...
+So they could make up personalities for...

 Exactly.

-Yeah, and the Sims, you can be a stand-up comedian.
 And my Sims are always way more successful than I am.

 I'd really love to make up a personality for me.